 The position of Faculty Vice President, is elected at the first faculty meeting of the Spring Semester each year.
 Each voting faculty member may submit one (1) nomination for Faculty Vice President to the Faculty President no later than ten (10) class days prior to the meeting.
 One (1) week before the scheduled faculty meeting, the Faculty President will distribute the final slate consisting of the top three (3) nominees.
 The secretary and one (1) other person will count the votes.
-The individual who receives the most votes cast will be elected Faculty Vice President.
+The individual who receives the most votes cast will be elected Faculty Vice President

 - Section 2.
-Curriculum Committee is responsible for the continuous review and evaluation of major, minor, and academic programs.
-It is also responsible for the general education program.
-Examples of curriculum committee work include: proposals for new courses, proposals for courses to fill requirements, proposals for course changes within the major/minor.
+Curriculum Committee is responsible for curricular changes and the evaluation of academic program reviews.
+Examples of curriculum committee work include: proposals for new courses, proposals for courses to fill requirements, proposals for course changes within the major/minor; proposals for experiences that are eligible for Experiential Learning grants.
 The membership of this committee shall be the Library Director and Divisional Representatives.
 Faculty representatives are elected by their division to serve a three (3) year term.
 Faculty Representatives on this committee can serve no more than two (2) consecutive terms and cannot serve simultaneously on Academic Standards and Policies.
 Representatives from other College constituencies are non-voting with optional attendance: Student Senate, Learning Center, Records, Provost. - Section 3.
-Academic Standards and Policies is responsible for recommending criteria for admission and graduation and for academic status and other academic policies. .
+Academic Standards and Policies is responsible for recommending criteria for admission and graduation and for academic status and other academic policies.
 The committee will also hear grade appeals and appeals of academic status.
-Applicants who do not meet minimum admissions standards due to extenuating circumstances may be brought to the Committee by the Dean of Admissions.
-Examples of Academic Standards and Policies work includes: those criteria which determine student's academic standing - GPA requirements, the number of transfer credit hours.
+Applicants who do not meet minimum admissions standards due to extenuating circumstances may be brought to the Committee for review by the Dean of Admissions.
+Examples of Academic Standards and Policies work includes: those criteria which determine student's academic standing such as GPA requirements, the number of transfer credit hours accepted, and requirements for participating in May Commencement.
 The membership of this committee shall include the Registrar, a representative from the Library, and Divisional Representatives.
 Faculty representatives are elected by their division to serve a three (3) year term.
-Faculty representatives can serve no more than two (2) consecutive terms and cannot serve simultaneously on Curriculum Committee.
-Representatives from other College constituencies are non-voting with optional attendance: Student Senate, Learning Center, Provost. - Section 4.
+Faculty representatives can serve no more than two (2) consecutive terms and cannot serve simultaneously on the Curriculum Committee. - Section 4.
 Teacher Education determines guidelines within which teacher education may best operate.
 Responsibility is fixed for facilitating the continuous development and improvement of the teacher education program.
 The committee reviews the teacher education curriculum and other matters pertaining to teacher education and makes appropriate recommendations.
 A major function is to serve as a liaison between education and various disciplines.
 Policies are established for screening teacher education applications at both elementary and secondary levels.
 Assistance is given to ensure optimal use of existing resources for teacher education.
 Committee membership includes: The Director of Teacher Education Program, the Special Education Coordinator, the Elementary Education Coordinator, the Secondary Education Coordinator, the Teacher Education Assessment Coordinator, two (2) faculty members from different divisions outside the Education division, and two (2) students from different concentrations.
 Non-education faculty representatives are nominated by the Faculty Cabinet to serve a three (3) year term and cannot serve more than two (2) consecutive terms.
 Additional faculty assistance may be needed with periodic discipline-specific concerns.